Social capital: Effects on health

 A growing body of research has found that the presence of social capital through social networks and communities has a protective quality on health.
 Social capital affects health risk behavior in the sense that individuals who are embedded in a network or community rich in support, social trust, information, and norms, have resources that help achieve health goals.
 For example, a person who is sick with cancer may receive the information, money, or moral support needed to endure treatment and recover.
 Social capital also encourages social trust and membership.
 These factors can discourage individuals from engaging in risky health behaviors such as smoking and binge drinking.

 Furthermore, neighbourhood social capital may also aid in buffering health inequities amongst children and adolescents.
 Social capital indicators such as neighbourhood cohesion, social support, and ties providing a bond between members of the same religion, have been found to be associated with better health despite financial or socioeconomic hardship.
-The function of social capital as a health buffer in circumstances of social disadvantage has also received attention in research on the health of minority ethnic populations.
+The function of social capital as a health buffer in circumstances of social disadvantage has also received attention in research on the health of minority ethnic populations, including refugee communities.
 The relationships and networks that are maintained by an ethnic minority population in a geographical area where a high percentage of residents belong to the same ethnic group may lead to better health outcomes than would be expected based on other individual and neighbourhood characteristics.
 Such effects have been investigated in England, New Zealand, and the United States.

 Inversely, a lack of social capital can impair health.
 For example, results from a survey given to 13- to 18-year-old students in Sweden showed that low social capital and low social trust are associated with higher rates of psychosomatic symptoms, musculoskeletal pain, and depression.
 Additionally, negative social capital can detract from health.
 Although there are only a few studies that assess social capital in criminalized populations, there is information that suggests that social capital does have a negative effect in broken communities.
 Deviant behavior is encouraged by deviant peers via favorable definitions and learning opportunities provided by network-based norms.
 However, in these same communities, an adjustment of norms (i.e. deviant peers being replaced by positive role models) can pose a positive effect.

 Researchers have also investigated the hypothesis that the health benefits of social capital depend on the socioeconomic resources an individual or community has available to them.
 For example, social capital may boost health only for those with higher levels of education, or more so for those with a higher rather than a lower income.
 This research is based on Bourdieu's notion that social, economic, and cultural capital are dependent on each other.